rcsb/py-rcsbsearchapi/README.md

 - [ ] Structural search
 - [ ] Structural motif search
 - [ ] Chemical search
+- [ ] Rich results using the Data API

 Contributions are welcome for unchecked items!